 There is a clever way known as “Stack Hack” that you can use to combine the tips we gave you in this post to bring your holiday savings to new heights.

 With it, you can double, triple, or even quadruple the amount of money you can save this holiday season.

 Every step is designed to save you money!

 1st Step saving: Next, go to Raise.com (or any other discount gift card sites we mentioned) and buy gift cards at a discount for those same stores/websites you plan to shop at.

-3rd Step saving: Go to one of the cashback sites, click on the link to the store/site you want to shop at.
+3rd Step saving: Go to one of the cashback sites and click on the link to the store/site you want to shop at.

 4th Step saving: Do your shopping and at the end, use the promo codes or coupons you found earlier.
 Now, this step may or may not work since some cashback sites may not give you credit if you use coupons.

 5th Step saving: When it comes time to pay, use a reward credit card to pay for your purchases.

 You just saved yourself a ton of money and earned a whole bunch of rewards and cashback!